Mark Labberton

-Mark Labberton is the Clifford L. Penner Presidential Chair at Fuller Theological Seminary.
+Mark Labberton was the Clifford L. Penner Presidential Chair at Fuller Theological Seminary from 2013 to 2023.
 Before he became Fuller's president, he served for 16 years as senior pastor of the First Presbyterian Church of Berkeley, California.

 Early life and education

 Having grown up in Yakima, Washington, Labberton states that he was raised in a home that disdained religion.
 Labberton embraced Christianity during his undergraduate years at Whitman College.
 After earning his bachelor's degree he went to Fuller for his Masters of Divinity.
 He earned a Ph.D. in theology from the University of Cambridge.
 He was ordained in the Presbyterian Church (USA) and served in pastoral ministry for three decades.